 Similar to Covid-19, it’s a matter of slowing a trend or ‘flattening the curve’.
 Effectively, investments need to be made ‘now’ to prevent further impact.
 It’s not difficult to conclude, but it requires widespread adoption.

 One hundred years from now, I imagine that people will stare with wonder at the energy relics of today’s decisions.
 Future generations will question our modern day decisions to pepper the planet with centralized, fossil fuel plants that connect to buildings via a mesh of steel cables connecting large, tall metal poles.
 The wonder and fascination will stem from a simple question - with knowledge about climate change and the technology to stop it, why didn’t they?

 Author: Chris Kemper, Chairman, Founder and CEO at Palmetto.

 Chris is an Environmentalist, Capitalist, and the Founder and CEO of Palmetto, a technology company rapidly accelerating the adoption of clean technologies.
 After years working for some of the world’s leading organizations on the climate change crisis, Chris realized that stopping climate change would only be possible by harnessing software and technology in order to change fossil fuel energy infrastructure quickly and on a massive scale.
 Chris is also an avid hiker, writer, fly fisherman, and struggling golfer.
 Chris undertakes a series of projects ranging from literary contributions, to writing screen plays, to philanthropic contributions in order to help educate people about the importance of climate change.
-He is currently located in San Francisco, CA.
+He is currently located in Charlotte, NC.